Kocunu/energy_profile_converter/README.md

     "data": [0.0,0.0,0.1,...]
 }
 ```

-"name": name of the system
-"interval_in_minutes": interval of data.
-For example, 15 means there is a data entry for every 15 minutes (35040 for a year). --> *1440 / 15 x 365*
-"unit": the unit of the data.
+**Example of the console input**
-"data": array with the data (floats) itself. --> *Depends on the interval_in_minutes*

-The program should be called from the command line, read the input file, perform changes and write the changes back to an output file.

-Example Input to call the programm and change the enrgy profiles

 ```bash
 $ python profile_converter.py input_files/example.json output.json --
 interval 60 --unit KJ
 ```
-1. Read the profile from input_files/example.json.
-2. change the "interval_in_minutes" from the current value (15) to 60.
-3. modify the "data", so the interval matches the 60 minutes.
-4. change the "unit" to "KJ" (Kilojoules).
-5. modify the data, so it is converted from the current unit (kWh) to KJ.
-6. write the resulting new profile to output.json

-Your program should be able to convert between the following intervals:
+**Your program should be able to convert between the following intervals:**
 * 1 minute
 * 15 minutes
 * 30 minutes
 * 1 hour
 * 1 day

+* When converting from a more frequent interval to a less frequent interval use the average of the old values for the new one.
+For example [0.1,0.5,0.6,0.4,...] in a 15 minutes interval should give [0.3,0.5,...] in a 30 minutes interval.

+* When converting from a less frequent interval to a more frequent interval just repeat the values.
+For example [0.3,0.5,...] in a 30 minutes interval should give [0.3,0.3,0.5,0.5,...] in a 15 minutes interval.

-Your program should be able to convert between the following units:
+**Your program should be able to convert between the following units:**
 * kWh (kilowatt-hours) Wh (watt-hours)
 * KJ (kilojoule)
 * J (joule)